Skip to content

 Click to show Stages of Meiosis Prophase I example problem

-Which one of the following stages of meiosis prophase I correspond to the partial description 'the paired homologous chromosomes begin to separate'.
+Which one of the following stages of meiosis prophase I correspond to the partial description 'homologous chromosomes are held together only by the chiasmata'.

 Identification of Meiosis Terms Based on Definitions